 Advance care directives provide an opportunity to participate ahead of time in making medical decisions in potentially life-ending circumstances.

 We all have the right to participate in our own health care decisions.
+If you are well enough, you should be able to choose whether or not you have a Home doctor or are treated in a hospital.
+You should have a say in your medical decisions.
 But there are times such as a serious accident or sudden illness when this is not possible.

 Advance care directives are documents providing the opportunity to make choices ahead of time in case you become unable to participate in health care decisions.